Slaughterers and Meat Packers

 • Exposed to Minor Burns, Cuts, Bites, or Stings — 26% responded “Once a month or more but not every week.”

-• Coordinate or Lead Others — 44% responded “Important.”
+• Coordinate or Lead Others in Accomplishing Work Activities — 44% responded “Important.”

 • Consequence of Error — 49% responded “Serious.”

-• Structured versus Unstructured Work — 43% responded “Limited freedom.”
+• Determine Tasks, Priorities and Goals — 43% responded “Limited freedom.”

-• Responsibility for Outcomes and Results — 43% responded “Moderate responsibility.”
+• Work Outcomes and Results of Other Workers — 43% responded “Moderate responsibility.”

-• Deal With External Customers — 33% responded “Extremely important.”
+• Deal With External Customers or the Public in General — 33% responded “Extremely important.”

-• Very Hot or Cold Temperatures — 42% responded “Every day.”
+• Exposed to Very Hot or Cold Temperatures — 42% responded “Every day.”

 • Freedom to Make Decisions — 36% responded “No freedom.”